Krauss-Maffei ML 4000: Preservation

 SP camera car 8799 was donated to the California State Railroad Museum in Sacramento in 1986.
 Initially, the museum removed its nose for the purpose of having a new nose built to replicate the nose that it had while it was a locomotive as part of its plan for restoration.
 However, that restoration never came.
 It sat in outdoor storage in a very forlorn state at the Sacramento Locomotive Works until it was sold to the Pacific Locomotive Association (PLA), along with several pieces of rolling stock.
 They were moved by the Union Pacific Railroad in summer 2008 from Sacramento to their interchange with Niles Canyon Railway at Hearst in Sunol, California.
-The Niles Canyon Railway then transferred it to its Brightside Yard.
-Its restoration is underway by volunteers of the PLA.
+The Niles Canyon Railway then transferred it to its Brightside Yard, where it was restored by volunteers of the PLA.
 Initial plans called for cosmetic restoration, including building a replica of the locomotive's original nose, and returning the locomotive to its original number, 9010.

 In 2013 the PLA was able to obtain a set of Krauss Maffei trucks from a retired Plasser and Theurer ballast cleaning machine from France.
 In 2015, they purchased replacement cardan shafts made by the Welte group in Germany.
 These two developments meant that if the rear Maybach could be made operational that it would be possible for SP 9010 to operate under its own power.
 On February 14, 2017, the rear MD870 Maybach V-16 diesel engine was successfully started after being unused for 48 years.
 It ran for about 16 minutes; the engine was turned off, then turned back on for 2 minutes with no problems both static runs, and with a clean exhaust.
 On March 1, 2017, SP 9010 operated under its own power for the first time, on the Niles Canyon Railway.
 Finally, on July 20, 2019, No. 9010 made its excursion debut on the railway.